-- 1. To provide a safe environment for our staff, pupils and visitors including contractors, therefore reducing the need for the administering of First Aid. - 2.
-To provide timely and appropriate First Aid should the need arise. - 3.
-To ensure that First Aid provision is available at all times while there are individuals on school premises as well as on school trips, including to sports facilities. - 4.
-To ensure that there are sufficient First Aid trained staff and in particular to ensure there is at least one fully trained first aider on each site at any given time.
-At Wilberforce House, there is, at least one person with a current paediatric first aid certificate on site when EYFS pupils are present or accompanying the pupils when they are off site. - 5.
-To provide sufficient and appropriate First Aid resources and facilities. - 6.
-To ensure that the procedures in place are effective and well understood. - 7.
-To keep accident records and to report to the Health and Safety Executive as required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013 and to provide awareness of Health and Safety Issues both on the School sites and on off site visits and to prevent, where possible potential accidents.
+- 1. To ensure that there is an adequate provision of appropriate first aid at all times on school premises as well as on school trips, including to sports facilities. - 2.
+To ensure that there is a sufficient number of First Aid trained staff and in particular to ensure there is at least one fully trained first aider on each site at any given time.
+At Wilberforce House, there is at least one person with a current paediatric first aid certificate on site when EYFS pupils are present or accompanying the pupils when they are off site. - 3.
+To provide sufficient and appropriate First Aid resources and facilities. - 4.
+To ensure that the procedures in place are effective and well understood. - 5.
+To keep accident records and to report to the Health and Safety Executive as required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013 and to provide awareness of Health and Safety Issues both on the school sites and on off site visits and to prevent, where possible potential accidents.